House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

 The Court of Appeal Decision

-The plaintiffs’ class action suit alleged two purported FCRA violations against the employer: (1) that its background check disclosures to job applicants did not comply with the FCRA’s “standalone” disclosure requirement; and (2) that it rejected certain applicants based on information in their consumer reports without first providing the requisite pre-adverse action notice.
+The plaintiffs’ class action suit alleged two purported FCRA violations against the employer: (1) that its background check disclosures to job candidates did not comply with the FCRA’s “standalone” disclosure requirement; and (2) that it rejected certain candidates based on information in their consumer reports without first providing the requisite pre-adverse action notice.
 The employer moved for summary judgment following an order certifying the case as a class action.3 The trial court granted summary judgment for the employer on both claims, concluding that any alleged violation of the FCRA’s provisions was not “willful.”4 The plaintiffs appealed the trial court’s ruling, but the Court of Appeal affirmed the trial court’s judgment.

 The Court of Appeal held that the employer’s disclosure did not constitute a willful violation of the standalone disclosure requirement.
 The court rejected the plaintiffs’ argument that the FCRA permits only a “10-word disclosure” because no authoritative guidance by the Ninth Circuit, the Federal Trade Commission, or the trial courts existed at the time of the alleged violations (i.e., when the employer presented the disclosures to the plaintiffs).
 The court distinguished the Ninth Circuit’s recent opinions in Syed v.
 M-I5 and Gilberg because they were decided after the employer presented the disclosures to the plaintiffs.
 Additionally, neither case considered alleged “extraneous” information similar to that in the employer’s disclosure forms.
 In sum, no authorities had existed to warn the employer away from using its forms.
 Thus, the employer’s alleged violations could not be willful as a matter of law.